-Have you ever looked at your life during a period of hardship and wonder how in the world things ended up that way?
+Have you ever looked at your life during a period of hardship and wondered how in the world things ended up that way?

 Maybe it wasn’t your fault.
 You were faithful and checked all of the items on your to-do list.
 And yet, there you stood, your hopes dashed, with little hope and no exit strategy.